 How to entertain people who are waiting for their ice-cream to defrost?
 Hold a Concert of course!
 Click on the image below to watch.

-And the third approach is by using aspiration to get the audience to project their hopes and desires or ego onto the product or service being sold.
+- The third approach is using projection to get the audience to transfer or extend their hopes and desires (ego) onto the product or service being sold.
 Of course this method can also work in reverse – using fear or threat to warn the viewer of what could potentially go wrong if they make an incorrect decision.
 Either way, this is about getting the viewer to project their hopes and fears and then tying it up with the product in a relevant way.

 Here are some examples that may make my points clearer.

-IKEA are experts in simple, lighthearted ads that effortlessly communicate its proposition in a witty and insightfully creative way.
-The ad below is an example of instinctive / insightful communication build on a modern cultural truth about the way we live in a digital world.
+Instinctive approach: IKEA are experts in simple, lighthearted ads that effortlessly communicate its proposition in witty and insightfully creative ways.
+The ad below is an example of instinctive / insightful communication built on a modern cultural truth about the way we live in a digital world.

-On the other hand, this campaign for Georgetown Optician is a beautiful, imaginative story that tells the fictional story of a family obsessed with eyewear, that effectively communicates the point that Georgetown opticians are experts in glasses.
+Imaginative approach: On the other hand, this campaign for Georgetown Optician is an imaginative story that tells the fictional story of a family obsessed with eyewear.
+It effectively communicates the point that Georgetown opticians are experts in glasses.

-And finally, this campaign for NIKE, which tends to uses dreams to get people to aspire to the person they could become if they associate with NIKE.
+Projection: This campaign for NIKE, taps into peoples hopes and aspirations by empowering the audience to dream about the person they could become if they associate with NIKE.

-Hopefully these examples will help kick start your next big brief.
-But whatever you do, keep it real or keep it edgy.
+Hopefully this deconstruction will help in your next brief.
+Try to see where some of your favorite ads fit into this spectrum.
+And whatever you do, “keep it real or keep it edgy”.

 Rarely is there such a thing as a bad idea, just a great idea waiting to happen.